julienM77/FastFlowLM/docs/install.md

 ---

-## 🚨 CRITICAL: NPU Driver Requirpement
+## 🚨 CRITICAL: NPU Driver Requirement

 You must have AMD NPU driver **version number > 32.0.203.258** installed for FastFlowLM to work correctly.